ablab/spades/README.md

 The value for each attribute is given after a colon.
 Comma-separated lists of files should be given in square brackets.
 For each file you should provide its full path in double quotes.
 Make sure that files with right reads are given in the same order as corresponding files with left reads.

-For example, if you have one paired-end library splitted into two pairs of files:
+For example, if you have one paired-end library split into two pairs of files:

 ``` bash